JuliaRobotics/Caesar.jl/docs/src/principles/filterCorrespondence.md

 where `Z_.` represents conditional information for two beliefs on the same variable.
 The product of the two functional estimates (beliefs) are multiplied by a stochastic algorithm described in more detail [on the multiplying functions page](https://www.juliarobotics.org/Caesar.jl/latest/principles/multiplyingDensities/).

 Direct or indirect measurements of the state variables are should be modeled with the most sensible function `y = h(\theta, \eta)` -- i.e. linear or non-linear functions that approximate the underlying stochastics and physics of the process at hand.

-!!! note

-    Mmisam allows for parametric, non-parametric, or intensity noise models which can be incorporated into any differentiable residual function.

 Direct state observations can be added to the factor graph as prior factors directly on the variables.
 ```math
 \delta_j(\theta_j, \eta_j) = y_j - h_j(\theta_j, \eta_j).
 ```